drivnal/drivnal/README.rst

 directory will automatically sync to the guest system at ``/vagrant`` and the port 6500 will be forwarded to allow access to the webapp on host system.
 The vagrant setup will also setup collectd to monitor performance of guest system.
-Vagrant ``stress`` vm is used for stress testing performance with eight backup volumes.

 Development Setup
 -----------------